-Rhetoric, Discovery and Discourse: KERD 203 (3 credits/4 hours; co-req/pre-req: ENG 150)
+Rhetoric, Discovery and Discourse: KERD 203

+4 hrs.
+(2 hrs. lecture, 2 hrs. recitation); 3 crs.; co-req/pre-req: ENG 150

 This course will examine rhetorical structures such as passion, logic, and discovery through readings in science, sociology, mathematics, literature and poetry, philosophy and religion.
 All readings studied in the course are identified as 'rhetoric' because they are regarded as communications from a speaker to an audience about a subject in a situation which compels a response.
 In this interdisciplinary course, students will develop competencies in detecting the passions and interests of authors and the means by which they connect and develop ideas, with the goal of understanding conceptions of humanity and the world.
-Students will engage in oral as well as written presentations of arguments based on the texts.
+In weekly 2 hour recitation sections, students will engage in oral as well as written presentations of arguments based on the texts.
 This is a special topics course and a variety of specific course titles will be offered.